Suspect in Murder of Russian Man in Phuket Flees Thailand

 PHUKET – Police in Phuket investigating the murder of 41-year-old Russian national Mr. Artur Mkhitarian have found that the Tajikistani suspect has fled Thailand for Turkey.

 The body of Mr. Mkhitarian was discovered on Wednesday morning at a rented house on a hill at Soi Chao Fah 67, Chalong Sub-district.
 He had been stabbed to death.
-Police believe that Mr. Mkhitarian was murdered between 8 and 9 hours before his body was discovered.
+Police believe that Mr. Mkhitarian was murdered between 20 hours before his body was discovered on March 13.

 The victim’s wife, Miss Anna, had reported him missing on Tuesday evening after he failed to return home.
 She and a friend, Mr. Axandr, contacted the car rental company that Mr. Mkhitarian had used, and they were able to track the car’s GPS to the marijuana farm where the body was found.